Cancún to Isla Mujeres Yacht Route — Complete Guide

 2. Departure Points and Navigation Landmarks

 Charters depart from marinas with controlled depth and defined access channels.
-Captains select the day’s route based on wind direction, surface conditions, and visibility to ensure a comfortable crossing.
+Yachts departing from V&V Marina and other Cancún marinas follow established navigation lanes before entering open water.
+Captains select the day’s route based on wind direction, surface conditions, and visibility.

 Marina Departure Zones